spacetelescope/jwst/docs/jwst/stpipe/config_cfg.rst

    to the ``ASDF`` format.
 Note also that all ``cfg`` files that are currently being delivered in the package and retrieved using ``collect_pipeline_cfgs`` set no parameters; files are empty.
-All steps query CRDS parameter references for any data-dependent parameter settings.
+All steps query CRDS parameter references for any data-dependent parameter settings, or use coded defaults.

 The ``cfg`` format for configuration files uses the well-known ini-file format.